-In the second part, we will learn to set clear and concise objectives.
+Second part, we will learn to set clear and concise objectives.

-In the fourth part, we will be able to use the basic techniques for all areas of life.
+Fourth part, we will be able to use the basic techniques for all areas of life.

 Together let’s discover these techniques that I have used unwaveringly.
 Each day they lead me to a more fulfilled life, of my choice.

 Creative visualization is how to imagine, as clearly and precisely as possible, what we want to achieve in our lives and how we want it to happen, in order to get a sense of how life would be if it were so.